Why those cards about reusing hotel towels are so effective

 Neuroscientists, starting with pioneers like Antonio Damasio, have shown that the brain is not like a computer where complex programs deliver optimal solutions.
 In fact, the mind seems to involve many relatively simple systems, some inside the head and some distributed throughout the body.

 These systems are not always in agreement.
-Some systems are selfish and shortsighted, some care about relationships with others and some prioritize transcendent things such as God and the future of humanity.
-In addition, people aren’t equally conscious of each mechanism, so that sometimes you make decisions carefully and thoughtfully and other times you make them fast and intuitively.
+Some systems are selfish and shortsighted, some care about relationships with others, and some prioritize transcendent things such as God and the future of humanity.
+In addition, people aren’t equally conscious of each mechanism, so that sometimes you make decisions carefully and thoughtfully, and other times you make them fast and intuitively.

 When your systems are in contention, which one informs your next decision depends on what else is happening in that moment.
-A diabetic, for example, may thoughtfully consider his long-term health and family responsibilities – and even God’s will – when deciding to eat the salad and not the breadsticks at Olive Garden one day.
+A diabetic, for example, may thoughtfully consider his long-term health and family responsibilities–and even God’s will–when deciding to eat the salad and not the breadsticks at Olive Garden one day.
 But on his next visit, he might respond to the smell of fresh-baked bread by devouring every breadstick in the basket.
 Different situations, different mechanisms, different decisions.

 Appeals to your internal norms